oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 ### Generalizing Sort to Parts

 The `Sort`{.haskell} type used in the original blog post can be generalized to *any* indexed container.
-Using this, you can use it to reverse the elements of a traversable, or shift them up in any way you want:

 ```{.haskell}
 data Parts f g a b r where